-While learning to play the Ukulele it may be easiest to learn a handful of chords first.
+While learning to play the Ukulele it may be easiest to learn a handful of chords first we definitely recommend you learn your ukulele notes too!
 There are a number of chords, including C major and A minor, that only require a single string to be held down to play the entire chord.
-However, as you progress as a player you’ll want to learn the open notes down the neck.
-We can help!

 You do have a few things working in your favor, though.
 First of all, you only have four strings to worry about.
 Compare that to the six to twelve strings you’ll find on a guitar, you’ve got it easy.
 The second thing is that the Ukulele follows the normal note progression that all western music does!